CommunityHoneyNetwork/chn-docs/docs/config.md

 Advanced Configuration
 ======================

-Each of the services and honeypots in the CommunityHoneyNetwork project should work together out of the box following the [Quickstart Guide](quickstart.md).
+Each of the services and honeypots in the CommunityHoneyNetwork project should work together out of the box following the [CHN Server Install](serverinstall.md).
 More advanced configuration options can be configured using an /etc/default/<servicename> file for Ubuntu-based systems.

 Services running in Docker containers can be configured this way as well, mounting the configuration files into place using the `--volume` argument for Docker.